SharonSenag/git_practice_2/Readme.md

-.
-The birds are singing and
+Serenity and Jinx are alert and happy